Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 • The main economic activities were agriculture, weavingpearl fishery, manufacturing, and construction.

-• Skilled artisans produced fine textiles, pottery, metalwork, and jewelry.
+• Skilled artisans produced fine textiles, pottery, metalwork, and jewellery.

 • The high demand for these goods both locally and internationally stimulated economic growth.